Pants 2.16.0 is here!

 Other notable changes

-• the python-infer subsystem was extended to let users provide unowned imports that should be ignored during dependency discovery.
-This will make it easier to ignore multiple modules when adding many # pants: no-infer-dep pragmas would be impractical.
+subsystem was extended to let users provide unowned imports that should be ignored during dependency discovery.
+This will make it easier to ignore multiple modules when adding many# pants: no-infer-dep

-• the special Python "tool lockfile" functionality is deprecated.
+flag that reports a summary of changes to requirements made after generating the lockfile. - the special Python "tool lockfile" functionality is deprecated.
 It is now possible to use regular "user lockfiles" to provide custom versions of tools.

 See the full changelog for more changes, along with our plugin upgrade guide.